mongodb/docs-c/source/docs-libmongoc/mongoc_collection_find_indexes_with_opts.rst

 Errors
 ------

-Use :symbol:`mongoc_cursor_error` on the returned cursor to check for errors.
+Use :ref:`mongoc_cursor_error` on the returned cursor to check for errors.

 Returns
 -------